marcotoronto/rdm-test/content/05-3_Admin_Deposit.md

 3. Click `Save + Add Terms`.
 Next, you will fill in any terms, conditions, or requirements for using data assigned that Template.

+4. To finish, click `Save Dataset Template`.
+The Template will now appear on the Dataset Templates page, where it can be viewed, edited, or deleted.

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-template-terms.png" width="550"/> </p>

-<p style="margin-top:15px"></p>

-4. To finish, click `Save Dataset Template`.
-The Template will now appear on the Dataset Templates page, where it can be viewed, edited, or deleted.

 <br>